Corona Rigidity: Ulam-stability

 Ulam-stability of \cstar-algebras is related to the Kadison--Kastler perturbation theory.
-Kadison and Kastler in the seminal~\cite{kadison1972perturbations} started analysing the theory of perturbation of algebras of operators.
-If $A$ and $B$ are two \cstar-algebras sitting in the same $\mathcal B(H)$, the Kadison--Kastler distance is the Hausdorff distance between their unit balls, that is
+In~\cite{kadison1972perturbations}, Kadison and Kastler initiated the study of perturbations of algebras of operators.
+If $A$ and $B$ are two \cstar-algebras sitting in the same $\mathcal B(H)$, the \emph{Kadison--Kastler distance} is the Hausdorff distance between their unit balls, that is

-Kadison and Kastler asked what kind of properties are preserved if $d_{KK}$ is small.
-They implicitly conjectured that, given a \cstar-algebras $A$, there exists $\varepsilon>0$ such that if $d_{KK}(A,B)<\varepsilon$ then $A$ and $B$ are isomorphic.
+Kadison and Kastler asked what properties are preserved at a small $d_{\textrm{KK}}$-distance.
+They implicitly conjectured that, given a \cstar-algebras $A$, there exists $\varepsilon>0$ such that if $d_{\textrm{KK}}(A,B)<\varepsilon$ then $A$ and $B$ are isomorphic.
 (A stronger version of this conjecture asks for the \cstar-algebras to be conjugated by a unitary close to the identity.)

 We say that $A$ satisfies the Kadison--Kastler conjecture if such an $\varepsilon$ exists.
-A class $\cC$ of \cstar-algebras is said to be \emph{Kadison--Kastler stable} (or KK stable) if the same $\varepsilon$ witnesses stability uniformly on elements of $\mathcal C$.
-The class of nonseparable \cstar-algebras is not KK stable (\cite{choi1983completely}, see also \cite[\S 14.4]{Fa:STCstar}), the class of unital separable amenable\footnote{Amenable, or nuclear, \cstar-algebras form the most studied and arguably the most important class of \cstar-algebras.} \cstar-algebras is KK stable (\cite{CSSWW:Perturbations}), and it is not known whether the class of all separable unital \cstar-algebras is KK stable.
+A class $\cC$ of \cstar-algebras is said to be \emph{Kadison--Kastler stable} (or KK stable) if each algebra in $\cC$ satisfies the Kadison--Kastler conjecture and the same $\varepsilon$ witnesses stability uniformly on elements of $\mathcal C$.
+The class of nonseparable \cstar-algebras is not KK stable, and there is even a nonseparable \cstar-algebra that does not satisfy the Kadison--Kastler conjecture (\cite{choi1983completely}, see also \cite[\S 14.4]{Fa:STCstar}).
+The class of unital separable amenable\footnote{Amenable, or nuclear, \cstar-algebras form the most studied and arguably the most important class of \cstar-algebras.} \cstar-algebras is KK stable (\cite{CSSWW:Perturbations}), but it is not known whether the class of all separable unital \cstar-algebras is KK stable.

-Ulam-stability is related to the KK stability.
-Fix $\varepsilon>0$, and suppose that $A$ and $B$ are two separable \cstar-algebras such that $d_{KK}(A,B)<\varepsilon$.
+Fix $\varepsilon>0$, and suppose that $A$ and $B$ are two separable \cstar-algebras such that $d_{\textrm{KK}}(A,B)<\varepsilon$.
 If to each element of $A_1$ we associate an element of $B_1$ at distance $<\varepsilon$, we obtain an $\varepsilon$-$^*$-isomorphism between $A$ and $B$.
 Therefore, if $A$ is stable under approximate isomorphisms, $A$ satisfies the Kadison--Kastler conjecture.
 Similarly, if a class of \cstar-algebras is Ulam-stable, it is KK stable.
-We do not know whether the two implications above can be reversed.
+We do not know whether either of the two implications above can be reversed.